 main content

-President's Search
+President/Superintendent Search

 Nationwide Search Underway

-The Redwoods Community College District has officially launched a nationwide search for its next President, the chief executive officer and educational leader of College of the Redwoods.
+The Redwoods Community College District has officially launched a nationwide search for its next President/Superintendent, the chief executive officer and educational leader of College of the Redwoods.
 The process is guided by input from students, faculty, staff, administrators, and community partners and reflects the priorities and values of the District.

 The Governing Board of Trustees seeks a dynamic leader who will build on the College’s mission, deepen community partnerships, and guide the institution toward continued excellence and impact.
-The ideal candidate will demonstrate a deep commitment to student success, equity, and access; embrace the mission of community college education; foster shared governance and teamwork among faculty, staff, students, and community partners; and provide strategic leadership for institutional improvement, innovation, and responsible resource management
+The ideal candidate will demonstrate a deep commitment to student success, equity, and access; embrace the mission of community college education; foster shared governance and teamwork among faculty, staff, students, and community partners; and provide strategic leadership for institutional improvement, innovation, and responsible resource management.

 About College of the Redwoods and the North Coast Region